-Brick Hill (also known as Nam Long Shan or 南朗山) is most famously known as the hill on which Ocean Park is situated.
-Located between Aberdeen Channel and Deep Water Bay, Brick Hill isn’t the most popular hiking destination.
-But with a 180 degree view of Ap Lei Chau, Lamma Island, Deep Water Bay, and Repulse Bay, I would definitely recommend it as an easy and very scenic hike.
+Brick Hill (also known as Nam Long Shan or 南朗山) is best known as the hill on which Ocean Park is situated.
+Located between the Aberdeen Channel and Deep Water Bay, Brick Hill isn’t the most popular hiking destination.
+But with a 180-degree view of Ap Lei Chau, Lamma Island, Deep Water Bay, and Repulse Bay, I would recommend it as an easy and very scenic hike.

 Brick Hill Hike

 If you’ve ever driven past Ocean Park and wondered if you could hike on top of the hill next to the cable cars, well you can.
-In fact as you can see, it’s a relatively easy hike.
+As you can see, it’s a relatively easy hike.

 For reference, here’s the Brick Hill Hike map and elevation profile.
 You can also open the route on Google Maps.

 Here’s a quick video of the cinematic views from the top of Brick Hill.